-IoT Applications allow for services in Healthcare, Wearable, Smart City, Industrial, Agriculture, Smart Home, Transportation.
-The table below well describes the implemented features:
+IoT applications allow for services in Healthcare, Wearable, Smart City, Industrial, Agriculture, Smart Home, and Transportation.
+For a better picture, the table below well describes the implemented features:

-In summary, Microchip is offering the active Hardware and the associated Software while Johanson Technology is offering the passive components associated to the active Hardware.
+In summary, Microchip is offering the active Hardware and the associated Software while Johanson Technology is offering the passive components associated with the active Hardware.

-For designers it is important to access reliable documents able to provide technical suggestions and guidelines in a simple way.
-Even more important for them is to rely on valuable feedbacks on their implementation from competent Engineers.
+For designers, it is important to access reliable documents able to provide technical suggestions and guidelines in a simple way.
+Even more important for them is to rely on valuable feedback on their implementation from competent Engineers.

-Johanson Technology and Microchip documents include many applicable recommendations, but designers are taking benefits from direct comments, tailored to their design.
+Furthermore, Johanson Technology and Microchip documents include many applicable recommendations.
+But designers are taking benefit from direct comments, tailored to their design.
 Also, they need a summary of the available services.
 This section of the document summarizes the advantages of the technical services provided by both Microchip and Johanson Technology and aims to help the designer with interpreting the contents.

-Microchip offers also the “Wireless Check Service”, a design review with an expert Technical Team at the Factory.
-They check the layout, the gerber files and the schematics.
+Additionally, Microchip offers the “Wireless Check Service”, a design review with an expert Technical Team at the Factory.
+They check the layout, the Gerber files, and the schematics.

 At the link below you can get the 10 steps instructions to submit a design check request.

 Following is the offer of specific design checks: